Javanisation: Criticism

 Suharto and wife, Tien, in traditional Javanese attire.
 His authoritarian New Order regime has been criticised as "Javanising" Indonesian politics.

 The issue of Javanisation has been a sensitive and critical issues in Indonesian national building and national unity.
 The Javanese domination is regarded not only on the realm of culture, but also social, politics and economy.
 David Leonard Thornton published a thesis in 1972 titled Javanization of Indonesian Politics, which suggests that ethnic Javanese has disproportionately dominate many important positions in Indonesian government.
 The Suharto's New Order regime is criticised as has Javanised Indonesian politics during decades of his rules.
 In politics, administration, authority and civil service perspective, this Javanisation is sometimes perceived negatively as it contains the worst elements of Javanese culture, such as rigidity of social hierarchy, authoritarianism and arbitrariness.
 A development that sometimes called as "Mataramisation" and "feudalisation", accompanied by fondness of status display and arrogance.
 A typical negative description of priyayi behaving like the member of Javanese upper class.

 The Transmigration program that relocate people from densely populated Java to other Indonesian islands, such as Sumatra, Kalimantan, Sulawesi, and Indonesian New Guinea, is also criticised has accelerated and promoted the Javanisation process of Indonesia.
+Despite of the claim, the impact of sponsored migration of transmigration is far less important, hence the link between demographic pressure and emigration is much more complex.
 The issue also fuels with development disparity issues, where other islands are dissatisfied with the development and social welfare in their region, in contrast with infrastructure development and wealth distribution that seems to be in favour and focused on Java.

 However, today in the era of local autonomy, it is not relevant to connect the transmigration program to Javanisation issues, because the migration process is also conducted internally within Java, or within certain provinces.
 For example currently Central Java is the largest source of migrants in Indonesia to other provinces, with most of Central Javanese heading to Greater Jakarta, West Java, and Banten regions.
 While in Eastern Indonesia such as in Maluku and Papua, the majority of the non-native settlers are from Sulawesi (Bugis-Makassar and Buton) and Maluku itself, and not from Java.
 The transmigration should carefully examine economic potential, as well as social and cultural impact of the area.
 It is also based on the fact that the provinces which open themselves to pluralism and accept inter-province settlers and migrations are usually developing more rapidly compared to those that isolate themselves.

 Java itself has attracted perantau (migrant settlers) and workers from all over the Indonesian archipelago, and subsequently the demographics of Java are not homogenous.
 For example, certain ethnic groups with strong migration culture, such as Minang people hailed from West Sumatra, Batak from North Sumatra, and Bugis from South Sulawesi, has migrated to and settled in Java for generations, although majority of them are attracted to Greater Jakarta area.